PuerkitoBio/urlesc/README.md

 Package urlesc implements query escaping as per RFC 3986.

-It contains some parts of the net/url package, modifed so as to allow some reserved characters incorrectly escaped by net/url (see [issue 5684](https://github.com/golang/go/issues/5684)).
+It contains some parts of the net/url package, modified so as to allow some reserved characters incorrectly escaped by net/url (see [issue 5684](https://github.com/golang/go/issues/5684)).

 ## Install